-I made an executive decision and used a combo of Monterey or Pepper Jack with Parmesan cheese.
+For cheese, it’s a combo of Monterey Jack or Pepper Jack, with Parmesan.
 You get the ultra creaminess of Jack cheese plus the nutty flavor of Parm, and it is magic with the spicy jalapeños.
-If you are an artichoke dip fan, I think you’ll love this take, even without the spinach.
+If you are an artichoke dip fan, you’ll love this take, even without the spinach.

 If you’ve got a cast-iron skillet, now’s the time to bring it out.
-It’s a fun way to present the dip, but the cast-iron keeps the dip hotter for longer, and it means one less dish needs to be washed because you use it for sautéing the veggies too.
+It’s a fun way to present the dip, and the cast-iron keeps the dip hotter for longer — plus, it means one less dish needs to be washed because you use it for sautéing the veggies too.

-I’ve served this dip with everything from crackers to veggies to baguette slices to corn chips.
-If you’re going for the football vibe, I think corn chips are definitely the way to go.
+You can serve this dip with everything from crackers to veggies to baguette slices to corn chips.

 Baked Jalapeño Artichoke Dip